drivendataorg/scipy_proceedings/papers/drivendata/main.md

   - Heavily occluded or distant animals, or those only partially visible or present for just a few frames
   - Low-quality media, such as videos that are washed out or too dark

+Because of a lack of comparable wildlife camera trap tools that perform species classificaiton for videos, it is difficult to provide a direct comparison to other results.
+Users are always encouraged to evaluate models on their own data.
+Additionally, Zamba supports fine-tuning custom models which can often be the best choice for achieving strong performance.

 ##### Blank detection

 Blank detection is an important feature in camera trap workflows due to the high prevalence of blank videos.
 In our holdout set, 42% of videos contain no animal activity.
 The `blank_nonblank` model achieved 87% recall (correctly identifies 11,288 of 13,034 blank videos) and 84% precision (13,507 videos predicted as blank, of which 11,288 were correct).

+#### Applications to out-of-domain data

+While Zamba's pretrained models are trained to predict specific classes for species from Africa and Western Europe, it can be possible to effectively apply them to out-of-domain data that includes geographies or species that the model has never seen.
+In @takahe_case_study, we show a case study using a dataset of 3,056 videos from New Zealand.
+Using a targeted search approach with the African species `time_distributed` model, one can achieve a 76.5% precision and 82% recall using the `bird` label to classify takahē, a New-Zealand-native flightless bird.

 #### Configuration and customization